Are you or someone you know struggling with anger issues? Because many women are struggling in this area, I am writing a Bible lesson on anger.

-Anger occurs when you feel like your rights have been violated, your expectations have not been met, or you are outraged about an injustice that involves others.
+What is the root cause of anger in the Bible?
+Anger occurs when you feel like someone has disrespected you, your rights have been violated, your expectations have not been met, or you are outraged about an injustice.

 However many women don’t feel comfortable dealing with that emotion; instead they keep their mouths closed while seething inside.